mavryk-network/mavryk-protocol/docs/developer/protocol_environment_upgrade.rst

 Adding a new protocol environment
 =================================

-The economic protocols of Tezos are compiled against a restricted set of libraries.
+The economic protocols of Mavryk are compiled against a restricted set of libraries.
 This is for security reasons (so that, e.g., the protocol can never be leveraged for accessing files of the host machine) and safety reasons (so that, e.g., the protocol is immune to some categories of errors).
 See the general overview in :doc:`Protocol environment <../shell/protocol_environment>`.